-If a loved one has pre-arranged or pre-paid their funeral arrangements, it is important to locate this information and contact the funeral home they worked with.
-Encourage loved ones who are still alive to complete a letter of last instruction as part of their elder care planning process.
+If a loved one has pre-arranged and pre-paid their funeral arrangements, it is important to locate this information and contact the funeral home they worked with.
+Encourage loved ones who are still alive to complete a letter of last instruction as part of their estate planning process.
 A letter of instruction is a document that simplifies the communication of instructions and desires at the time of an individual’s death.
-This will save the family from having to make many of the funeral decisions (because they’ve already been decided on) and may have a significant impact on the cost of funeral services.
+This will save surviving family from having to make many of the funeral decisions (because they’ve already been settled) and may have a significant impact on the cost of funeral services.

 Understanding Funeral Costs and Pricing

 The Federal Trade Commission (FTC) has mandated that funeral homes must provide consumers with an itemized statement of all costs for the goods and services they offer.
 This is called a General Price List (GPL).
 In addition, the law enables consumers to select and purchase only the goods and services they want, rather than having to accept an entire package deal.

 Funeral costs can be divided into the following categories:

 The Basic Service FeeThis universal fee covers services common to all funerals, including the use of the funeral home, the services of the funeral director and funeral home attendants, coordinating burial arrangements with a cemetery or other third parties, securing permits and death certificates, etc.

 Optional Service ChargesThese fees are assessed for optional services, which may include transporting the body, embalming, use of the funeral home for viewing (or wakes), use of a hearse or limousine, burial containers, cremation, and interment.

 Cash DisbursementsThis fee covers goods and services that the funeral home buys from other vendors on your behalf with your consent.
 It may include the purchase of flowers, clergy services, obituary notices, pallbearers, and other service providers like musicians or caterers.
 An additional service fee may be assessed by the funeral home for making arrangements with these third parties.